Ivovis/week-09-Assignment/misc/Plan.md

 🎯 Enable users to create posts associated with their Clerk userId.
 Posts should be displayed on the user’s profile page.

-Manny said we do not need to exactly that! will need to clarify.
+Manny said we do not need to create posts - exactly that! will need to clarify.

 To play safe I will include comments for the user profile page.